mvl22/mapbox-gl-js-docs/docs/pages/api/index.md

 ## Writing Automated Tests

 Mapbox GL-JS can be incorporated into automated browser-based tests without the need for an access token by using the `testMode` option.
-The resulting `Map` instance does not produce visual output, but still loads locally hosted fixtures for styles and tiles and maintains full javascript API compatibility.
+The resulting `Map` instance does not produce visual output, but still loads locally hosted fixtures for styles and tiles and maintains full JavaScript API compatibility.
-This means that automated tests can excercise and assert state via the public API.
+This means that automated tests can exercise and assert state via the public API.
 This includes but is not limited to:
 * Listen for interaction events like `click`, `mouseover` etc on Layers.
 * Extract feature data with `map.queryRenderedFeatures()`.
 * Update view state `center`, `pitch`, `bearing`, `map.easeTo()`, `map.flyTo()` etc.